FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t4/team4.md

 - We were pioneers in creating a common Figma project for everyone to share their UI Mockups in.
 - Communicating with other teams in order to reach agreements regarding UI style & components, as well as integrating the API by Team 2.
+- Working with the POs in a joint effort to organize and weigh the project's user stories.

 In addition, we recognize that we had some inaccuracies in our GitHub usage.
 We had only one branch, '*t4-dev*', instead of a main branch and separate branches for each feature.
 This approach would have led to more pull requests and a better Git practice overall.